mxr612/Notes/CCLC2204 Literary Appreciation/Poetry.md

 ### STEP 3: Annotate

-- Highlight the important and interesting images in the poem
+- Highlight the important and interesting images in the poem.
-- Highlight any other interesting words in the poem
+- Highlight any other interesting words in the poem.
 - Does the tone shift at any point?
 - How does the poem begin and end?